go-vikunja/vikunja/docs/content/doc/usage/filters.md

 You can date math to set relative dates.
 Click on the date value in a query to find out more.

+All strings must be either single-word or enclosed in `"` or `'`.
+This extends to date values like `2024-03-11`.

 ## Operators

 The available operators for filtering include: